 2. Make sure that the relationship you want to make hierarchical shows “True” under “Is Hierarchical?”
 If it doesn’t show as “True,” click the checkbox, and then click “Mark hierarchical.”

 Note: Since I created a self-referencing (Parent/Child) relationship for the Team entity, I could quickly check the “Is hierarchical?” field to true.
 If there is no self-referencing relationship, you can create a relationship in “1:N Relationships” and then follow these steps.

 3. To complete the new hierarchy setting, enter a name (schema) for the hierarchy and choose the quick view form that will be used for display—you can create a new, custom quick view form, or use the standard, out-of-the-box option.
 Click “Save and Close.”
 Once all configurations are complete, select “Publish all customizations” and upload the new settings to Customer Engagement.

+And that’s how you can create hierarchies in Dynamics 365 CRM.
+If you are a Power BI user, you can create a Power BI hierarchy to help improve data visualization as well.
 If you are interested in learning more about Microsoft Dynamics 365 for Customer Engagement, check out other blogs here.